Combinatorial Pen Testing (or Consumer Surplus of Deferred-Acceptance Auctions)

 \citet{MS14} describe the wide class of ascending-price auctions called deferred-acceptance mechanisms.

 \begin{definition}[\citealp{MS14}; Deferred-Acceptance Auctions] A deferred-acceptance auction is held across multiple stages.
 For each stage $t$, the auction maintains a set of active bidders $A_t$ satisfying $A_1 \supseteq A_{2} \supseteq \dots \supseteq A_t$, where the initial active set $A_1$ is the set of all bidders.
 The auction is characterized by a (possibly randomized) pricing rule $\vec{p}$, mapping the history of the auction at stage $t$ to (discriminatory) prices for each agent satisfying $p_i(H_t) \geq p_i(H_{t-1})$ for all agents $i$ and for all histories $H_t$ at stage $t$ arising out of stage $t-1$ history $H_{t-1}$, i.e, the prices are monotonously non-decreasing for all agents over time.
 Agents can opt to drop out once the prices are updated in stage $t$. $A_{t+1}$ is the set of agents in $A_t$ that did not drop out in stage $t$.
 The mechanism terminates at stage $t$ when $A_t$ becomes feasible.
 The agents in $A_t$ are charged according to $\vec{p}(H_t)$. \end{definition} The definition from \citet{MS14} restricts deferred-acceptance mechanisms to be deterministic, which we relax for the purpose of designing pen testing algorithms.
 From the discussion above, note that any deferred-acceptance mechanism can be converted into a pen testing algorithm, by setting thresholds equal to the prices recommended by the mechanism.
-The consumer surplus of the mechanism corresponds to the residual ink in the pens chosen by the pen testing algorithm.
+Thus, the optimal (near optimal) pen testing algorithm corresponds to the consumer surplus optimal (near optimal) deferred-acceptance auction.